Hardening Services With Systemd

 So what if I’m a sysadmin who wants to run a service in a sandbox?
 This would traditionally be done by setting up a chroot environment.
 But another option, one that offers a bit more flexibility, would be to run the service in a mount namespace, and then reconfigure the existing filesystem within the namespace to apply least-privilege to data the services needs and hide data the service doesn’t need access to.

-above scenarios by simply adding a couple of lines to the service file.
+the above scenarios by simply adding a couple of lines to the service

-Assuming the chroot is set up appropriately so that the service has
+/srv/http.
+Assuming the chroot is set up appropriately so that the

-access to all of the data it needs within its folder hierarchy, then all
+service has access to all of the data it needs within its folder

 RootDirectory=/srv/http to the